oprearocks/packo/README.md

         create [package]  Create a package named [package].
 Current directory name is used by default. module [name]     Create the "lib/[name].js" module.
-Also creates "test/[name]_spec.js" for the module.
+Also creates "test/[name]_spec.js" for the module. check [module]    Check for vulnerabilities in the current module's dependencies -- uses `npm shrinkwrap`.

       Options: